exercism/go/exercises/concept/elons-toys/.docs/introduction.md

 You can declare methods with pointer receivers in order to modify the value to which the receiver points.
 This is done by prefixing the type name with a `*`.
 For example with the `rect` type, a pointer reciever would be declared as `*rect`.
-Such modifications are visible to the caller or the method as well.
+Such modifications are visible to the caller of the method as well.

 ```go
 type rect struct {